t3rmian/devpot/content/posts/collections/en/2020-05-31-room-on-upgrade.md

 }
 ```

 In the parameter for `SupportSQLiteOpenHelper` creation, we receive the configuration that contains the context, name and callback.
-The callback is what's were after.
+The callback is what's we're after.
 Instead of passing this configuration, we recreate it with a callback decorated with our own implementation.
 Now we just need to set it:

 ```kotlin
 fun provideDatabase(): RoomDatabase {